 I really enjoyed the overall sound experience, and from such a streamlined set up.
 This is a great option if yon need a pared down home theatre audio solution that still delivers on quality audio.

-If you’ve only had your TV’s built in speakers you’re truly missing out.
+If you’ve only had your TV’s built-in speakers you’re truly missing out.
 There’s not a great way to describe what being inside a bubble of sound that a true home theatre system creates feels like.
-It’s enveloping, all encompassing and it makes you feel much more like you’re part of what’s happening on screen.
+It’s enveloping, all encompassing and it makes you feel much more like you’re part of what’s happening on the screen.
 It feels like the sound is reaching out to you, rather than you straining to hear those built-in TV speakers.

 The bass is outstanding, and rumbles thought the room heartily.